Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # INJECT ULTIMATE

-The pourpose of this node is to send a message with payload TRUE on the first pin, FALSE on second pin and a TOGGLE (true/false) on the third pin, by pressing the pushbutton.<br />
+The pourpose of this node is to send a message with payload TRUE on the first output, FALSE on second output and a TOGGLE (true/false) on the third output, by pressing the pushbutton.<br />
 This is useful if you need to simply test your flow.
-The node is simpler as the default node-red inject node.

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-boolean-logic-ultimate/master/img/Inject.png' width='60%'>